-PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA infrastructure network and a good public transport network SSDs should plan for new neighbourhoods providing for a mix of housing which demonstrates exemplar design standards and sustainable construction Create attractive, well-designed, adaptable, safe and secure developments, which have a sense of place, that respond to distinctive features, integrate with context, respect and enhance local character and maximise the reuse of buildings and brownfield land Provide public transport infrastructure so as to improve accessibility to employment, services and facilities both within and between settlements, particularly for the least affluent Provide the environmental infrastructure to support new development such as larger scale renewable and decentralised energy generation, including combined heat and power, and community heating systems, sewerage infrastructure, sewerage treatment works, sustainable drainage systems, water treatment, reuse and recycling of waste, resource recovery facilities and soft and hard infrastructure needed for flood risk management Sustainable design and construction Ensure applications for 10 or more residential units or other development exceeding 1,000 square metres are accompanied by a sustainability statement.
-Appropriate targets should be set for individual developments in Area Action Plans Ensure all new housing meet CABE Building for Life 'good' standard, and that all medium and large scale developments (greater than 10 residential units) meet the 'very good' standard Ensure all new homes meet at least level 3 of the Code for Sustainable Homes and consider higher standards at level 4 before 2016 Offices and other non-domestic buildings should aim for 10% below the target emission rate of current building regulations by 2016 Ensure all new medium and large scale development (greater than 10 residential units or 1,000 square metres) incorporate renewable or low carbon energy equipment to meet at least 10% of the developments residual energy demand.
-Use lower thresholds for the size o reducing emissions Consider the need for a policy aiming to reduce the effects of climate change Allocate employment sites following a hierarchy of sites Allocate sites in sustainable accessible locations Allocate development generating high levels of travel to more sustainable locations accessible by a range of modes of transport Consider the new housing figures for Redditch Consider the new employment figures for Redditch Consider the new retail figures for Redditch Consider the affordable housing requirements for Redditch Consider the new office figures for Redditch The need to reduce the need to travel is an issue for this Scoping Report
+PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA infrastructure network and a good public transport network SSDs should plan for new neighbourhoods providing for a mix of housing which demonstrates exemplar design standards and sustainable construction Create attractive, well-designed, adaptable, safe and secure developments, which have a sense of place, that respond to distinctive features, integrate with context, respect and enhance local charac and maximise the reuse of buildings and brownfield land Provide public transport infrastructure so as to improve accessibility to employment, services and facilities both within and between settlements, particularly for the least affluent Provide the environmental infrastructure to support new development such as larger scale renewat and decentralised energy generation, including combined heat and power, and community heating systems, sewerage infrastructure, sewerage treatment works, sustainable drainage systems, water treatment, reuse and recycling of waste, resource recovery facilities and soft and hard infrastructure needed for flood risk management Sustainable design and construction Ensure applications for 10 or more residential units or other development exceeding 1,000 square metres are accompanied by a sustainability statement.
+Appropriate targets should be set for individual developments in Area Action Plans Ensure all new housing meet CABE Building for Life good' standard, and that all medium and large scale developments (greater than 10 residential units) meet the 'very good' standard.
+Ensure all new housing meet CABE Building for Life good' standard, and that all medium and large scale development (greater than 10 residential units) meet the 'very good' standard, and that all medium and large scale development (greater than 10 residential units or 1,000 squ metres) incorporate renewable or low carbon energy equipment to meet at least 10% of the developments residual energy demand.
+Use lower thresholds for the size of developments and high percentages for on-site generation where appropriate Pr Allocate employment sites following a hierarchy of sites Allocate sites in sustainable accessible locations Allocate development generating high levels of travel to more sustainable locations accessible by a range of modes of transport Consider the new housing figures for Redditch Consider the new employment figures for Redditch Consider the new retail figures for Redditch Consider the affordable housing requirements for Redditch Consider the new office figures for Redditch The need to reduce the need to travel is an issue for this Scoping Report